keganm/AI-System/README.md

 One need is companionship which is available from other AI, and will not be remembered.

+Personalities of AI entities change when near other AI based partially on the current AIs Age and Identity Change will also be determined by the compatability between the two interacting AI.

 Future Implementations:
 Modify the movement mechanism to increase natural movement.